When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Rooting for the Underdog

-After an admin mistake, troublemaker Donovan Curtis is enrolled in a special school for students with particular gifts and talents.
-Once there, he tries to trick everyone into thinking he’s a genius, but in time, everyone realizes that he’s not exactly academy material.
+After an administrative mix-up, troublemaker Donovan Curtis gets enrolled in a special school for gifted students.
+He tries to trick everyone into thinking he belongs, but he is definitely not an academic genius.

 Product Specs